April 24, 2023

 NaN minute read

-Some of them have grown to be data leaders of larger teams, but the common thread among our panelists was that they all, at some point, had experience planting the first seed of the data culture in their organizations.
+Some of them have grown to be data leaders of larger teams, but at some point, all of them had experience planting the first seed of the data culture in their organizations.

-They shared how they prioritize requests, build trust in data within their small teams, and make sure they're focusing on supporting core business use cases with data.
+They shared how they prioritize requests, build trust in data within their small teams, and how they make sure they're focusing on supporting core business use cases.
 Read on for the highlights of this panel Q&A moderated by our own Jake Walker, Head of Customer Enablement at Mode.

 Thank you to our panelists: